voidfiles/rachelbublitz.com/content/blog/2018-04-26-radioactive-interview-now-available-to-stream.md

 <iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/435277764&amp;color=ff5500"></iframe>

-We were on the radio last night, we were interviewed by one of Laura Jone's co-hosts, Billy Palmer!
+We were on the radio last night, we were interviewed by one of Laura Jone's co-hosts, Billy Palmer and their intern/show co-host Isabella Sabala!
 The cast absolutely *killed* the scenes, they were so great!
 You can click above to listen in, our interview was shifted a bit and we start right at 32:33 and finish out the episode.

 Here are the cast members who joined us to share their vocal talent on air: